-VOTE BY INTERNET Sefore The Meeting - Go to wwww.proxyvota.com or scan the QR Barcode above
+VOTE BY INTERNET Sefore The Moeting - Go to wears, proxyvote, com or scan the QR Barcode above

-Use the Internet to transmit your voting instructions and for electronic delivery of information.
-Vote by 11:59 PM.
-ET on May 23, 2023.
-Have your proxy card in hand when you access the wab site and follow the instructions to obtain your records and to create an electronic voting instruction form.
+Use the internet to transmit your voting instructions and for electronic delivery of information.

-During The Meeting - Go to we well real lands to the second that the second that the second that the second that is printed in the box marked by the arrow available and follow the instructions.

-VOTE BY PHONE - 1-800-690-6903 Use any bouch-tone telephone to transmit your voting instructions.
 Vote by 11:59 P.M.
-ET on May 25, 2023.
+ET on May 21, 2024.
+Have your proxy card in hand when you access the web sits and follow the instructions to obtain your seconds and to create an electronic voting instruction form.

+During The Meeting - Go to were virtual shareholdermeeting.com/HNST2024

+You may attend the meeting via the internet and vote during the meeting.
+Have the information that is printed in the box marked by the arrow available and follow the instructions.

+VOTE 8Y PHONE - 1-800-690-6908 Use any touch-tone telephone to transmit your voting instructions.
+Vote by 11:59 P.M.
+ET on May 21, 2024.
 Have your proxy card in hand when you call and then follow the instructions.

-VOTE BY MAIL.
-Mark, sign and date your proxy card and return it in the postage-paid envelope we have provided or return it to Vote Processing, c/o Broadridge, S1 Mercedes Way, Edgewood, NY 11717.
+VOTE BY MAIL Mark, sign and date your proxy card and return it in the postage-paid envelope we have provided or return it to Vote Processing, c/o Broadridge, S1 Mercedes Way, Edgewood, NY 11717.